 Black males are underutilized in the following job categories: Officials/Managers, Technicians, Administrative Support, Protective Services, and Skilled Craft.
-Black females are underutilized in the following job categories: Technicians and Protective Services.
+Black females are underutilized in the following job categories: Professionals, Technicians, and Protective Services.
 Hispanic males are underutilized in the following job categories: Officials/Managers, Professionals, Technicians, and Skilled Craft.
-Hispanic females are underutilized in the following job categories: Officials/Managers, Technicians, Administrative Support and Skilled Craft.
+Hispanic females are underutilized in the following job categories: Officials/Managers, Technicians, Professionals, Administrative Support and Skilled Craft.
 Asian males are underutilized in the Officials/Managers, Professionals, Technicians, Administrative Support, and Protective Services job categories.
-Asian females are underutilized the following job categories: Officials/Managers, Administrative Support, Technicians, Skilled Craft, and Protective Services.
+Asian females are underutilized the following job categories: Officials/Managers, Administrative Support, Technicians, Professionals, Skilled Craft, and Protective Services.
 American Indian males are underutilized in the following job categories: Technicians, Administrative Support, and Skilled Craft.
-American Indian females are underutilized in the following job categories: Officials/Managers, Professionals, Technicians, and Skilled Craft.
+American Indian females are underutilized in the following job categories: Technicians, Administrative Support, and Skilled Craft.
+American Indian females are underutilized in the following job categories: Professionals, Technicians, Professionals, Technicians, Administrative Support, and Skilled Craft.
+American Indian females are underutilized in the following job categories: Technicians, Administrative Support, and Skilled Craft.
+American Indian females are underutilized in the following job categories: Officials/Managers, Professionals, Technicians, Professionals, Technicians, and Skilled Craft.

-Possible areas for improvement are: Black males in the Technicians (underutilized by 5.6 percent), Administrative Support (underutilized by 4.46 percent), and Skilled Craft (underutilized by 11.13 percent) job categories; Black females in the Technicians (underutilized by 12.4 percent), and Protected Services (underutilized by 8.87 percent) job categories; and Hispanic males in the Skilled Craft (underutilized by 7.21 percent) job category.
+Possible areas for improvement are: Black males in the Technicians (underutilized by 5.9 percent), Administrative Support (underutilized by 5.4 percent), and Skilled Craft (underutilized by 10.8 percent) job categories; Black females in the Technicians (underutilized by 13.7 percent), and Protected Services (underutilized by 8.8 percent) job categories; and Hispanic males in the Skilled Craft (underutilized by 15.2 percent) job category.
 It is important to note that 97 percent of the judicial branch permanent full-time positions fall in the Professionals or Administrative Support job categories.
 There are only two (2) judicial branch employees in the Technicians job category and seven (7) employees in the Skilled Craft job category.
 It is difficult to increase utilization in Technicians and Skilled Craft job categories because of the low number of positions within these job categories.